 Q. I’d feel more confident approaching companies at careers fairs if I were with my friends – is this OK?

 A. If you’re attending careers fairs with your school or with a group of friends, split up before you start talking to companies.
 You can’t have a one-to-one chat in a group of ten, so you’ll miss the chance to have your questions properly answered.
 You’ll also lose the opportunity to make a good impression.
 At best, you’re unlikely to get noticed as an individual; at worst, your mates may get bored of being on their best behaviour…

 Approaching companies by yourself will show them that you are confident and independent.
 If you’re really not comfortable doing so, take just one trusted friend (or parent) along with you.

-Q. I’m not sure whether I want to do a school leaver programme or go to university.
+Q. I’m not sure whether I want to do an apprenticeship or go to university.
 Is it OK to say so?

-A. If you’re undecided between doing a school leaver programme and going to university before starting your career it’s fine to say so.
+A. If you’re undecided between doing an apprenticeship and going to university before starting your career it’s fine to say so.
 Employers who run school leaver programmes often also run graduate schemes, so they are likely to be very happy to help you consider which route would suit you best if you want to join their company.
 If long-term career progression is important to you, it’s also fine to discuss whether you could get as far up in the company if you joined as a school leaver as if you joined as a graduate.

 Q. Is there anything it’s not OK to ask?

 A. Most questions are fine as long as you word them in a positive way.
 For example, ‘Would there be the opportunity to…?’ or ‘Do higher apprentices tend to…?’ sound more positive than ‘Would I have to…?’
 However, avoid answering questions that sound as if you haven’t done even very basic research into the company (eg ‘What do you do?’) or that risk sounding rude (eg ‘Why should I work for you?’).